emn178/chartjs-plugin-labels/README.md

   data: data,
   options: {
     pieceLabel: {
-      // mode 'label', 'value' or 'percentage', default is 'percentage'
+      // render 'label', 'value', 'percentage' or custom function, default is 'percentage'
-      mode: 'value',
+      render: 'value',

       // precision for percentage, default is 0
       precision: 0,

-      //identifies whether or not labels of value 0 are displayed, default is false
+      // identifies whether or not labels of value 0 are displayed, default is false
       showZero: true,

       // font size, default is defaultFontSize
       fontSize: 12,

-      // font color, default is '#fff'
+      // font color, can be color array for each data, default is defaultFontColor
       fontColor: '#fff',

       // font style, default is defaultFontStyle